armand124/Bee-O/README.md

-# MedicalStudyPal - 📚 Educational App for Medical Students
+# Bee-O - 📚 Educational App for Medical Students

 Bee-O is a React Native app designed to aid incoming medical students in preparing for tests.
 It offers tailored lessons and practice tests for the medical field. 🩺💉